segmentio/segment-docs/src/connections/destinations/catalog/attentive-mobile/index.md

 ### Install from Attentive

-1. Follow the the [Attentive documentation](https://docs.attentivemobile.com/pages/developer-guides/third-party-integrations/customer-data-platforms/segment/){:target="_blank"} to install the Segment integration in Attentive.
+1. Follow the [Attentive documentation](https://docs.attentivemobile.com/pages/developer-guides/third-party-integrations/customer-data-platforms/segment/){:target="_blank"} to install the Segment integration from Attentive.

+> Note: To generate an API key, you must install this integration from Attentive.
+Only after doing so, can you create an additional Attentive destination from the Segment UI.

 ### Add from Segment

-Note: To install an additional Attentive destination from the Segment UI, the integration must already be installed in Attentive.
-If you've not already done so, please follow [the Installing From Attentive steps](#installing-from-attentive).

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Attentive Mobile" in the Destinations Catalog, and select the "Attentive Mobile" destination.